 CapEx and OpEx: Where Is All the Money Going?

 We know there is a fundamental law when it comes to CapEx and OpEx spend.
-There’s typically an 70-30 ratio spend on CapEx projects against OpEx projects.
-It means that 30% of an organisation’s money will be spent on 70% of its projects, and vice versa, which obviously means that the CapEx projects will be a lot more expensive.
+There’s typically a 70-30 ratio spend on CapEx projects against OpEx projects.
+It means that 30% of an organization’s money will be spent on 70% of its projects, and vice versa, which obviously means that the CapEx projects will be a lot more expensive.

 A big part of the problem we’re encountering with our life sciences and engineering clients is that they’re misunderstanding the nature of construction projects.
-The way you manage construction projects is different to the way you manage normal, everyday PMO projects.
-There’s a much lighter touch required in the PMO (e.g. for scheduling, risks & issues, dashboards etc. on smaller projects).
+The way you manage construction projects is different from the way you manage normal, everyday PMO projects.
+There’s a much lighter touch required in the PMO (e.g. for scheduling, risks & issues, dashboards, etc. on smaller projects).

 Do Any of These Project Controls Issues Sound Familiar?

-- Poor upfront planning results in overrun on cost and schedule
+- Poor upfront planning results in overrunning on cost and schedule

 - Project profitability is not measured closely or not measured at all

 When you’re evaluating a portfolio of projects, you need to assess a host of variables, including ROI (Return on Investment), net present value, risk, compliance, capacity.
 What happens is that the pharma provider is running with these projects when suddenly somebody comes in with another 50 projects.
 What you have to do now is evaluate your portfolio.
 You’ve got live projects on one side as well as a set of new project ideas that have to be evaluated.
 A top pharma company will be cut-throat here.
 They will do one of three things.
 They either:

 A) Develop it into a product that creates new revenue streams

 B) Bring it to a certain point and sell the rights to somebody else